psychemedia/island-storynotes/carus-wilson/55-carus-wilson-end.md

 PORTSEA ISLAND YOUNG MEN'S CHRISTIAN ASSOCIATION

 The first annual meeting of this association was held on Tuesday evening at the Queen's-rooms, Portsea, Rev. J. Knapp, president, in the chair.
-THe attendance of members and their friends was very large.
+The attendance of members and their friends was very large.

 ...